alissonFabricio04/alissonFabricio04/README.md

 ##

-- 🔭 I’m currently working on FrontEnd with ReactJs
+- 🔭 I’m currently working with ReactJs, NodeJs with Express, PHP (almost always pure, but sometimes with Laravel) and Docker, but I'm still training

-- 🌱 I’m currently learning NodeJs with Express, and DB
+- 🌱 I’m currently learning Docker, SOLID, DDD

 - 📫 How to reach me: alissonfabricio04@gmail.com

 ##